aarsonline/aarsonline.github.io/class1/arg/README.md

 Under normal conditions, ArgRS is monomeric just like most Class I aminoacyl-tRNA synthetases (Kim et al. 2014).
-However, heme binding incudes ArgRS dimerization in *Plasmodium falciparum*, rendering the enzyme inactive (Jain et al. 2016).
+However, heme binding induces ArgRS dimerization in *Plasmodium falciparum*, rendering the enzyme inactive (Jain et al. 2016).
 Moreover, in some archaea, ArgRS assembles into a complex with [SerRS](/class2/ser1), which has been reported to increase the efficiency of SerRS under extreme conditions (Godinic-Mikulcic et al. 2011).
 It appears that ArgRS lacks editing activity (Gomez and Ibba 2020).